scipy-lectures/scientific-python-lectures/euroscipy2010_tutorials/source/sympy.rst

 Using SymPy as a calculator
 ---------------------------

-Sympy has three built-in numeric types: Real, Rational and Integer.
+Sympy defines three numerical types: Real, Rational and Integer.

 The Rational class represents a rational number as a pair of two
 Integers: the numerator and the denominator, so Rational(1,2)